StockSharp/AlgoTrading/Designer/Gallery/Schemas/Keltner_RSI/README.md

 # Keltner RSI Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 A mean-reversion diagram built around the centre line of a Keltner channel.
 Price stretched below the EMA together with a weak RSI is bought, price stretched above it together with a strong RSI is sold, and the trade is given back when price crosses the average again with RSI past its midpoint.
-The original strategy computes the ATR channel bands but never reads them, so this diagram leaves them out and keeps only what actually decides a trade.
+The diagram uses only the centre EMA and RSI values that decide its trades; ATR channel bands are not needed.

 ![schema](schema.svg)